moliusimon/frnn/README.md

 <ARXIV, PENDING PUBLICATION>

+This repository also implements the RLadder baseline presented in the paper.
+This baseline uses an equivalent topology that makes use of bridge connections instead of directly sharing the states.
+The other methods in the comparison also made their code publicly available.

 ### DATASETS & MODELS
 The models for each dataset are saved inside "./model/<dataset>/".
 Each model has a main file, one for the fRNN model named "model_frnn.py" and one for the RLadder baseline, named "main_rladder.py".
 These files specify the paths where